 - Amicalola Falls – For the jaw-droppingly tall falls

-- Bell Mountain – For its absolutely stunning views
+- Bell Mountain – For its absolutely stunning views and cute staircase

 - Tallulah Falls – For the adventure hike and the beautiful gorge

 - Springer Mountain – To be at the south terminus of the AT

 - Rome – A small town with a small town feel, yet had a bunch of interesting sites